Civil War Dead

 Cass County Timeline

-This timeline provides a condensed summary of the historical journey of Cass County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Cass County, Missouri.

 - 1820 - Cass County established as a county in Missouri